 The Econ Clinic is a space in the Department devoted to helping students succeed in ECON 1000/1010.
 Teaching Assistants are available to answer student questions or review practice questions on material covered in the course and pertaining to quizzes and tests.

-Please review the Econ Clinic Schedule (PDF) for the Summer 2017 - S1 term.
+Please review the Econ Clinic Schedule (PDF) for Fall 2017 (TBA).

-Students enrolled in ECON 1000 and ECON 1010 will have access to an optional online tutorial.
-Students can attend the tutorial in person, log-in live and participate online, or watch it at a later date.
+Students enrolled in ECON 1000 and ECON 1010 will have access to an optional webinar.
+The webinars are pre-recorded online tutorials that can be viewed at your convenience.
 The tutorials will review questions and answers that will be very similar to the questions students will see on graded quizzes, tests, and exams.
 These tutorials will help student apply what they have learned in lecture and how that translates to solving multiple choice questions.

 Information regarding the online tutorials will be provided by your course director and on MyEconLab.